DemianaAmgad/fraud_detection_project/README.md

 - **PR-AUC**, the most meaningful metric for imbalanced classification

 This ensures the model identifies a meaningful proportion of fraudulent providers while keeping false positives at a manageable level.

+## 5. Modeling

+### 5.1 Baseline Models

+To establish a performance baseline and understand the data characteristics, we trained two foundational models:

+#### **A. Logistic Regression**
+- Interpretable linear model suitable for tabular data
+- Provides direct insight into feature importance via coefficients
+- Useful for understanding directionality (positive/negative impact of features)
+- Serves as a sanity check for whether aggregated features contain predictive signals

+Given the imbalanced nature of the dataset, logistic regression was trained with:
+- Class weights enabled
+- Standardized numerical features

+---

+#### **B. Random Forest**
+- Robust non-linear model suitable for datasets with mixed feature types
+- Handles outliers and skewed distributions better than linear models
+- Naturally captures feature interactions
+- Provides feature importance based on impurity reduction

+This model helps establish a non-linear baseline and identify which feature groups carry most predictive power.

+---

+### 5.2 Primary Model: Gradient Boosting (XGBoost / LightGBM)

+The final model selected for deployment was a **Gradient Boosting Machine (GBM)**, due to its strong performance on structured, financial, and behavioral datasets.

+#### **Why Gradient Boosting?**
+- Excellent performance on tabular data
+- Captures non-linear patterns and interactions between features
+- Handles skewed distributions without heavy preprocessing
+- Supports class weighting
+- Provides interpretable outputs using feature importance and SHAP values
+- Robust to noise in aggregated financial metrics

+GBM models are widely used in real-world fraud detection systems because they balance **accuracy, recall, and interpretability**.

+---

+### 5.3 Hyperparameter Tuning

+To optimize model performance, we performed systematic hyperparameter tuning using **randomized search** and cross-validation.

+Key parameters tuned:

+- **n_estimators** — number of boosting rounds
+- **max_depth** — depth of each tree (controls model complexity)
+- **learning_rate** — shrinkage applied to each tree’s contribution
+- **subsample** — fraction of samples used per tree
+- **colsample_bytree** — fraction of features used per tree
+- **min_child_weight / min_data_in_leaf** — controls overfitting
+- **scale_pos_weight** — class imbalance ratio

+Cross-validation strategy:

+- **5-fold cross-validation**
+- Stratified folds to preserve fraud distribution

+This provides stable estimates of generalization performance.

+---

+### 5.4 Model Interpretability

+Understanding *why* a provider is flagged as fraudulent is crucial for real-world deployment.

+We used:

+- **Feature Importance**
+  Identifies which aggregated behaviors most strongly influence predictions.

+- **SHAP (SHapley Additive exPlanations)**
+  Provides local explanations for individual predictions.
+  Investigators can review whether a provider was flagged due to:
+  - unusually high claim costs
+  - excessive procedure diversity
+  - abnormal inpatient/outpatient ratios
+  - patients with inconsistent chronic condition patterns

+These interpretability tools bridge the gap between machine learning outputs and human-led fraud investigations.